What Buyers and Sellers Need to Know About the Central Arkansas Market

 Seller’s Market Explained

 A seller’s market happens when buyer demand outpaces available homes.
+In these conditions:

-Homes sell quickly
+Homes sell quickly.

-Multiple offers are more common
+Multiple offers are more common.

-Buyers may waive contingencies or offer above asking
+Buyers may waive contingencies or offer above asking.

-Sellers hold stronger negotiating leverage
+Sellers hold stronger negotiating leverage.

 Seller’s markets typically occur when inventory is tight and demand is strong.